Our staff

 Executive Director

 Michele is the Executive Director and was previously a Project Director of Restoration.
 Michele is focused on growing the Truckee River Watershed Council’s staff, its work in restoration and public policy, and deepening its partnerships within the community.
 Outside of work you can find Michele skiing in the winter, mountain biking in the summer, or reading a great book!
-Michele holds her B.A. in Political Science and Biology, and her Masters in Public Health and Public Policy.
+Michele holds her B.A. in Political Science and Sociology, and her Masters in Public Health and Public Policy.

 530.550.8760 x4